-- The one time pad is unbreakable by ciphertext only attacks. - Example: Let the ciphertext be "FGHA" . - Since we know the key length is at least 4 and the probability of every possible key is equal, the plaintext can be any 4-letter word possible. - In a known plaintext attack we can deduct the key. - Then we know which key was used to encrypt the message we already know. - But the next message is encrypted with a different key, because every key is only used once. - The same applies to a chosen plaintext attack. - The one-time pad is information theoretically secure and provably impossible to break.
+- The one time pad is unbreakable by ciphertext only attacks. - Example: Let the ciphertext be "FGHA". - Since we know the key length is at least 4 and the probability of every possible key is equal, the plaintext can be any 4-letter word possible. - In a known plaintext attack we can deduct the key. - Then we know which key was used to encrypt the message we already know. - But the next message is encrypted with a different key, because every key is only used once. - The same applies to a chosen plaintext attack. - The one-time pad is information theoretically secure and provably impossible to break.

 - Introduction

-- Symmetric Key Cryptography
+- Classical cryptosystems

-- General process
+- General concept

 - Substitution ciphers

 - Caesar cipher

 - Vigenére cipher

 - One time pad

 - AES

 - Advantages and Problems

 - Public key cryptography

-Advanced Encryption Standard (AES) - History
+Advanced Encryption Standard

-- The Data Encryption Standard (DES) was designed to encipher sensitive but not classified data. - The standard has been issued in 1977. - In 1998, a design for a computer system and software that could break any DES-enciphered message within a few days was published. - By 1999, it was clear that the DES no longer provided the same level of security it had 10 years earlier, and the search was on for a new, stronger cipher. - AES Rijndael was a winner of U.S. National Institute of Standards and Technology bid for advanced encryptions. - AES has been approved for Secret or even Top Secret information by the NSA.
+- The Data Encryption Standard (DES) was designed to encipher sensitive but not classified data. - The standard has been issued in 1977. - In 1998, a design for a computer system and software that could break any DES-enciphered message within a few days was published. - By 1999, it was clear that the DES no longer provided the same level of security it had 10 years earlier, and the search was on for a new, stronger cipher. - This new cipher is called Advanced Encryption Standard (AES). - AES has been approved for Secret or even Top Secret information by the NSA.